bankyadam/not-so-bigquery/README.md

 # Not-So-BigQuery

-An emulator for the Google BigQuery, that can be run locally, backed by PostgreSQL.
+An emulator for Google BigQuery, that can be run locally, backed by PostgreSQL.

 ## Compatibility